John Douglas Pringle: Career in Australia

-Newspaper publishing

 Pringle was tempted to go to Australia by the challenge of editing The Sydney Morning Herald, which was then considered the country's best newspaper, but also for health reasons: for a year from early 1950 he underwent treatment for tuberculosis and, for the rest of his life, survived on one working lung.
 He edited The Sydney Morning Herald from 1952 to 1957, but was frustrated by the paper's management, who insisted on confining the editor's power to the editorial and leader page, with no control over the news pages.
 To Pringle, this was "responsibility without power" and, when his five-year contract expired in 1957, he did not renew it.
 Before he left at the end of 1957 he wrote what remained his "best-known and most influential book", Australian Accent (published in 1958) "a frank discussion of Australian attitudes, politics, cultural and social mores".

 He moved back to London to become deputy editor of The Observer from 1958 to 1963.

 He returned to Australia in 1963.
 He spent a year hosting a public affairs television program on ATN7 in Sydney, Seven Days, but was uncomfortable on camera and soon decided "that most of the claims made for television were false and that there was something inherent in the medium which made superficiality and triviality inevitable".

 Pringle became managing editor of The Canberra Times from 1964 to 1965, and editor of The Sydney Morning Herald again from 1965 to 1970, this time with control over the whole paper, not just the leader page.
 He resigned after disagreements with the managing director, Sir Warwick Fairfax, and retired from full-time journalism.

 In his memoirs of his life in newspapers he said of the role of the editor:

 It is more important to be reasonable than to be right. ...
 In a democracy a newspaper may be doing a useful service if it argues, fairly and logically, a view which may subsequently prove to be wrong. ...
 An editor is not god; he is part of the democratic process by which a nation argues and blunders its way towards the truth.

 After retiring he wrote several books, and continued to write articles for periodicals, including Quadrant.
 He also developed an interest in ornithology, and wrote three books on Australian birds.